Behavior Interventions for Any Situation

 Offer Choices

 Some students do not get a lot of say in their day.
-If they are forced to wear an outfit that they do not want to and eat something for breakfast that they did not really like, they could already be having a rough start to their day.
-When they come to the classroom, if they are demanded to “start your morning work” right when they enter the room, their cup may overflow and a meltdown could occur.
-It is best to give students choices whenever possible throughout their day to make them feel empowered, even if it is as simple as asking them, “do you want to write your name at the top or bottom of your paper?”
+If they are forced to wear an outfit that they do not want and eat something for breakfast that they do not really like, they could already be having a rough start to their day.
+When they come to the classroom, if they are demanded to “start your morning work” right when they enter the room, their cup may overflow, and a meltdown could occur.
+It is best to give students choices whenever possible throughout their day to make them feel empowered, even if it is as simple as asking them, “Do you want to write your name at the top or bottom of your paper?”

 Break Student Work into Small Chunks